Oxford and the Cotswolds

 Day 9 — Oxford, London, U.S.

-Transfer to Canterbury for the Post-Program Option or to London for your flight home.
-(B)
+Transfer to Marlow for the Post-Program Option or to London for your return flight home.

-Pre- and Post-Program Options and Optional Excursion are available at additional cost.
+Pre- and Post-Program Options are available at additional cost.
 Details will be included with your reservation confirmation.

 All program features are contingent upon final brochure pricing.